Field Work Term FAQs

 FWT staff members are here to help students prepare a resume, apply to advertised positions, or develop their own FWT opportunity with a site that has not worked with Bennington before.
 Even if a student does not have a lot of work experience, securing a good internship is very possible with the proper preparation.

 Yes.
-The majority of students who go abroad during FWT do so either through an internship site they locate or through an outside program which coordinates international internships.
+The majority of students who go abroad during FWT do so either through an internship site they locate, or through an outside program that coordinates international internships.
 Students who are planning on going outside the US for FWT should begin planning early as there are more logistics to consider for such a project.

 Yes.
 Eligible students can apply to spend one FWT pursuing an independent project.
 Independent Study is available to students who have completed at least four terms, are in good academic standing, and submit an approved proposal.
 Independent study is generally used by juniors or seniors delving into a thesis or project that is part of their advanced work.
 Students interested in pursuing an Independent Study should review the requirements and meet with a staff member to discuss.